gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 - Reporting specific queries in functions that talk to our database and return structs
 - Important background procedures like saving certain events in our db for later consumption.

 And the Database?
-Yes, model in a buffalo app usually is connected with the database, not that the database is the center of our domain model but usually our apps will save state in a persistent storage in the shape of a database.
+Yes, model in a Buffalo app usually is connected with the database, not that the database is the center of our domain model but usually our apps will save state in a persistent storage in the shape of a database.

 Tests here usually imply loading data to the database, and then doing something with the data in the database.
 Or passing something to a function and checking that it reacts with the correct response for what we have passed.
 Tests here are about the correctness in relation with our business.